Tropical night: Spain

-In Spain, is termed noche tropical (tropical night).
+In Spain, it is termed noche tropical (tropical night).
 It occurs mostly on the Canary Islands, Mediterranean coast, Ibiza and Menorca.
 It is also common on inland parts of Andalusia.
 In central parts they are less prevalent, but yet expected to occur on some summer nights, especially during heat waves.
-On interior of north is very rare, except in the Ebro valley.
+On interior of north they are very rare, except in the Ebro valley.

 When the temperature does not fall below 25 C is noche tórrida or noche ecuatorial (torrid night or ecuatorial night).
 This term has gained popularity, as nighttime temperatures have been increasingly higher in recent years during the summer.
 The Canary Islands are more affected by torrid nights than any other part of country.
 It is common, but not expected to be consistent on the Mediterranean coast and the Balearic Islands of Ibiza and Menorca.
-In hinterland Spain can occur during intense heat waves.
+In hinterland Spain they can occur during intense heat waves.

 Recently, the name noche infernal (hellish night) was introduced and is when the temperature does not fall below 30 C, something that for now is not very common, but has occurred, especially in the Canary Islands.
-In mainland Spain, some cities recorded hellish nights, such as the city of Málaga, Almería and even some inland cities such as Lora de Estepa.
+On mainland Spain, some cities recorded hellish nights, such as the city of Málaga, Almería and even some inland cities such as Lora de Estepa.

 The Canary Islands record the highest number of tropical nights per year, with the island of El Hierro having 154 tropical nights per year and Santa Cruz de Tenerife having 130.
 In mainland Spain, the cities Cartagena, Cádiz, Almería, Valencia, San Javier, Málaga and Alicante have the highest number with 101, 92, 89, 79, 75, 72 and 71 respectively.
 In 2023, El Hierro registered a record 208 tropical nights, the highest ever recorded in the country.

-Although some cities on the Mediterranean coast in the east and southeast of Spain have less tropical nights, on average, compared to some cities in the south of the country, it is important to mention that the Mediterranean coast in the east and southeast has high levels of air humidity during the summer, making high dew point levels.
+Although some cities on the Mediterranean coast in the east and southeast of Spain have fewer tropical nights, on average, compared to some cities in the south of the country, it is important to mention that the Mediterranean coast in the east and southeast has high levels of air humidity during the summer, making high dew point levels.
 These high levels of air humidity can make tropical nights much more uncomfortable compared to southern cities that have low levels of air humidity, as high humidity makes it difficult or even impossible for sweat to evaporate, causing the heat index increases.
 In addition to the increase in the heat index, there is also a feeling of stuffy and sticky weather, which can contribute to a general feeling of discomfort, making the weather more oppressive.

 The highest minimum temperature ever recorded in Spain was 37.4 C in Guia de Isora on 12 August 2023.
 In peninsular Spain it was 33.2 C in Almeria on 31 July 2001, which is also the highest ever recorded on iberian Peninsula.
 On 3 August 1980, Lorca recorded a minimum temperature of 31 C, the highest ever recorded in a non-coastal city in the country.